swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md

-This is the same process you did for DVC as described in [Chapter 8 - Reproduce the ML experiment in a CI/CD pipeline](../part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md) but this time for the Kubernetes cluster.
+This is the same process you did for DVC as described in [Chapter 8 - Reproduce the ML experiment in a CI/CD pipeline](../part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md) but this time for the container registry.

 === ":simple-googlecloud: Google Cloud"